 - An appreciation and understanding of the fundamental core measurements: grain density, porosity, water saturation and permeability.

-Teaching includes a combination of short lectures, practical workshops and plenary discussions to consolidate learning.
-Attendees will have opportunities to share their own experiences, discuss data and explore any issues they may have had relating to core and core analysis data.
+Teaching included a combination of short lectures, practical workshops and plenary discussions to consolidate learning.
+Attendees had the opportunity to share their own experiences, discuss data and explore any issues they may have had relating to core and core analysis data.

 Dr Adam K Moss Bio

 Adam is a core analysis expert with over 25 years’ experience working in petrophysics.
 He has designed and presented training courses internationally on a wide range of topics.